-In this indicator the teacher enables children to be as independent as possible within a given activity.
-In this scenario Marco was able to choose the song and lead the activity of singing ‘Wheels on the Bus’, and Julian was given a responsibility to get the new book from the library.
+In this indicator, the educator enables children to be independent within a given activity.
+In this scenario, Marco was able to choose the song and lead the activity of singing ‘Wheels on the Bus.'
+Julian was given the responsibility of getting the new book from the library.

-In this indicator the teacher is genuinely interested in understanding how the students see the world and in getting them to express these thoughts.
-In our scenario the students were encouraged to talk about why they liked buses, eliciting their ideas.
+In this indicator, the educators are genuinely interested in understanding how the children see the world and getting them to express these thoughts.
+In our scenario, the children were encouraged to discuss why they liked buses, eliciting their ideas.

-Once again Mrs. Jones demonstrates her flexibility by changing her originally planned book of Chicka Chicka Boom Boom to Don’t Let Pigeon Drive the Bus, inviting the students to be more autonomous.
+Once again, Mrs. Jones demonstrates her flexibility by changing her originally planned book of Chicka Chicka Boom Boom to Don’t Let Pigeon Drive the Bus, inviting the children to be more autonomous.

 Circle time goes on:

 When Mrs. Jones finishes the story, she thinks about her initial lesson plan on letters.
-"How can I incorporate the children’s interests of buses into my planned lesson of focusing on the alphabet?"
+"How can I incorporate the children’s interests in buses into my planned lesson of focusing on the alphabet?"

 This continued for a few more letters as long as the children were interested, “D for driver, H for horn..”

-During this part of circle time Mrs. Jones is highly flexible by following the students’ interests of buses and incorporating her lesson of the alphabet to match their interests.
+During this part of circle time, Mrs. Jones is highly flexible by following the children's interests in buses and incorporating her lesson on the alphabet to match their interests.

-In this scenario Mrs. Jones listens closely to what the children are saying, and the lesson is not dominated by teacher talk.
-Children have many opportunities to talk and express their ideas including how they can drive the bus.
+In this scenario, Mrs. Jones listens closely to what the children are saying, and the lesson is not dominated by educator talk.
+Children have many opportunities to talk and express their ideas, including how to drive the bus.

 Looking deeper into this scenario, notice how the children responded.
-They were excited, eager to take part in the activities, and they showed genuine enthusiasm for continuing the discussion and play around the bus.
+They were excited and eager to participate in the activities and showed genuine enthusiasm for continuing the discussion and playing around the bus.

-Imagine what the outcome might have been if this teacher was rigid and stuck to her lesson plans, despite what the children wanted to do.
+Imagine the outcome if this educator was rigid and stuck to her lesson plans despite what the children wanted to do.
 Would there have been as much excitement and enjoyment from the activities?
-Would children be as motivated to sing the song or listen to the story that was selected by the teacher?
+Would children be as motivated to sing the song or listen to the story selected by the educator?
 Most likely not.
-Although the teacher strayed from her plans and allowed the children to influence how the lesson would proceed, she still managed to incorporate the concept from her original lesson plans in a way that was much more meaningful for the children.
+Although the educator strayed from her plans and allowed the children to influence how the lesson would proceed, she still managed to incorporate the concept from her original lesson plans in a way that was much more meaningful for the children.

-It is also important to note that this teacher had a predetermined plan and desired outcome for the activity.
-Including Regard for Student Perspectives doesn’t mean that we have to throw out all plans or structure, but it does allow for flexibility when a child’s interest sparks a new conversation or direction to the lesson.
-Taking students’ interests into account will lead to further engagement which, in turn, leads to happier, more motivated children.
+It is also important to note that this educator had a predetermined plan and desired outcome for the activity.
+Including Regard for Child Perspectives doesn’t mean that we have to throw out all plans or structure, but it does allow for flexibility when a child’s interest sparks a new conversation or direction to the lesson.
+Taking students’ interests into account will lead to further engagement, which, in turn, leads to happier, more motivated children.